DataHenHQ/documentations/source/how_tos.rst

    fetch_type: "browser" # This will enqueue Chromeless browser
    fetch_type: "fullbrowser" # This will enqueue Chromeless browser
-   fetch_type: "browser_fox" # This will enqueue Firefox browser
+   fetch_type: "browser_fox" # This will enqueue Firefox browser (this will require a special profile to work properly: browser_fox_xs)
-   fetch_type: "fullbrowser_fox" # This will enqueue Firefox browser
+   fetch_type: "fullbrowser_fox" # This will enqueue Firefox browser (this will require a special profile to work properly: browser_fox_xs)